Hans Kippenberger: Planning

-Enraged by Ulbricht's words, Kippenberger and Neumann decided to assassinate Paul Anlauf, the 42-year-old captain of the Berlin Police's Seventh Precinct.
-Anlauf, a widower with three daughters, had been nicknamed Schweinebacke by the KPD.

 According to Koehler, "Of all the policemen in strife-torn Berlin, the reds hated Anlauf the most.
 His precinct included the area around KPD headquarters, which made it the most dangerous in the city.
 The captain almost always led the riot squads that broke up illegal rallies of the Communist Party".

 On the morning of Sunday 9 August 1931, Kippenberger and Neumann gave a last briefing to the hit team in a room at the Lassant beer hall.
 The Parteiselbstschutz members Erich Mielke and Erich Ziemer were selected as the shooters.
 During the meeting, Max Matern gave a Luger pistol to fellow lookout Max Thunert and said, "Now we're getting serious...
 We're going to give Schweinebacke something to remember us by".

 Kippenberger then asked Mielke and Ziemer, "Are you sure that you are ready to shoot Schweinebacke?"
 Mielke responded that he had seen Captain Anlauf many times during police searches of Party Headquarters.
 Kippenberger then instructed them to wait at a nearby beer hall which would permit them to overlook the entire Bülow-Platz.
 He further reminded them that Captain Anlauf was accompanied everywhere by Senior Sergeant Max Willig, whom the KPD had nicknamed Hussar.

 Kippenberger concluded, "When you spot Schweinebacke and Hussar, you take care of them".
 Mielke and Ziemer were informed that after the assassinations had been completed, a diversion would assist in their escape.
 They were then to return to their homes and await further instructions.

 That evening, Anlauf was lured to Bülow-Platz by a violent rally demanding the dissolution of the Prussian Parliament.

 According to Koehler, "As was often the case when it came to battling the dominant SPD, the KPD and the Nazis had combined forces during the pre-plebiscite campaign.
 At one point in this particular campaign, Nazi propaganda chief Joseph Goebbels even shared a speaker's platform with KPD agitator Walter Ulbricht.
 Both parties wanted the parliament dissolved because they were hoping that new elections would oust the SPD, the sworn enemy of all radicals.
 That fact explained why the atmosphere was particularly volatile this Sunday".